Synthetixio/synthetix/docs/contracts/ExchangeRates.md

 ---

+### `lastRateUpdateTimeForCurrency`

 Returns the last recorded rate update time for the given currency.
-This is just an alias to the public mapping `lastRateUpdateTime`, so it could probably be eliminated.
+This is just an alias to the public mapping [`lastRateUpdateTime`](#lastrateupdatetime), so it could probably be eliminated.

 ???+ example "Details"
     **Signature**